dparedesh/baseline-framework/README.md

 <a href="url"><img src="https://github.com/dparedesh/baseline-framework/assets/13987503/1ca9275d-2c23-4309-b0a3-89a32b0e874e" align="center" height="220"  ></a>
 <a href="url"><img src="https://github.com/dparedesh/baseline-framework/assets/13987503/837b2115-7362-498c-8cd3-0b06f0ac7dc2" align="center" height="220"  ></a>
 </p>
-<h4 align="center"><sub>Figure 8: Upper limits computed at 95% CL on the production rate of the hypothetical particle.
+<p align="center"><sub>Figure 8: Upper limits computed at 95% CL on the production rate of the hypothetical particle.
 The data selection obtained with `Tools` has been used to perform the statistical interpretation.
-Source [1,6]. </sup></h4>
+Source [1,6]. </sup></p>

 <br/><br/>